 - An earthquake could force you to flee your home.
 The items in your Bug Out Bag could treat your injuries and provide you with shelter until the chaos dies down.

-- Or an EMP event might result in a complete grid outage and anarchy.
-This situation might not seem likely, but if SHTF, you’ll be glad to have your Bug Out Bag packed!!
+- An EMP event might result in a complete grid outage and anarchy.
+This situation might not seem likely, but if SHTF, you'll be glad to have your Bug Out Bag packed!

 Even if you think that these disasters will never occur, isn’t it better to be safe than sorry?
 I personally sleep better knowing that I’ve done all in my power to keep my family safe!